JuulSchnitzler/Estimating-CATE-using-the-meta-learners/README.md

-# Estimating CATE using the Meta-Learners
+# Estimating CATE using the S-, T-, and X-learner
 This repository contains the code and data for the CSE3000 project regarding "Personalizing Treatment for Intensive Care Unit Patients with Acute Respiratory Distress Syndrome" conducted by Juul Schnitzler.

 ## Overview